absolute-music/Absolute-Development/README.md

 check out the wikis also a good idea to get help.

 We will have docs on all of our three bots.

+# Want to use it?

+Sure!
+This could be use in any purpose!